web3/web3.js/docs/web3-module.rst

 =============

 The Web3.js library does have implemented the subscriptions a Ethereum node does provide.
-If you're interested to know which subscriptions you could extend from then please check out the folders in the code base.
+If you're interested to know which subscriptions you could extend from then please check out the folders in the code.

 Source: `Web3.js subscription classes <https://github.com/ethereum/web3.js/tree/1.0/packages/web3-core-subscriptions/src/subscriptions>`_